Celebrate with us

 Our Sunday Gathering is at 10am.
-At the moment we’re celebrating the season of Easter.
+At the moment we’re celebrating the season of Lent

 We celebrate Communion on the first Sunday of the month (except January), on Maundy Thursday, Easter Sunday and Christmas Eve.
 St Andrew’s is an open community.
 Everyone is welcome to take part in Communion.

 Where we come from